nftstorestudio/nftstorestudio/README.md

 - Create Metaplex with a few click
 - Single Tenant for user. (system use only one port)

-- ⚡ if there is improvement, what can improve ...
+- ⚡ If you are going to do development , the following features can be ...
 - Multi-tenant (system can be used multiple ports)
 - Monitoring